Banking in Jersey

 Jersey Financial Services Commission

 The Financial Services Commission in Jersey looks after and regulates the Island’s finance industry.
-It’s a self-financing corporate body which gets income from registration and other fees for licences under laws relating to business and finance.

 Access to basic bank account